Jack Dickey: Where is Ex-Deadspin Reporter Now?

 The report not only brought the catfishing tale to the forefront but also involved two NFL players —Manti and Marques Tuiasosopo, who was a relative of the perpetrator, Ronaiah ‘Naya’ Tuiasosopo.
 Manti’s reputation took a big hit, and he got picked up in the NFL second draft only, costing him “not only his dignity in some ways but millions and millions of dollars,” as stated by Sports broadcaster Alex Flanagan.

-In July 2013, nearly six months since the story he worked upon made national headlines, Jack Dickey left Deadspin after working there since January 2011.
+In July 2013, nearly six months after the story he worked on made national headlines, Jack Dickey left Deadspin after working there since January 2011.
 That same year, he graduated from Columbia University magna cum laude with a Bachelor of Arts degree in English.
 In August 2013, right after graduation, he was roped in as the Staff Writer for Time Magazine.
 While there, Jack wrote feature profiles on Former US Representative Jason Chaffetz, statistician Nate Silver, television personality and chef Alton Brown, and President and CEO of Warner Bros.
 Discovery David Zaslav, among others.

 At just 24, Jack bagged the opportunity to write a cover story on Taylor Swift in 2014.
 Talking about Jack’s determination at New York Daily News Innovation Lab’s ‘Conversation Series,’ Edward Felsenthal, now Editor-in-Chief and CEO at TIME, said, “First week he walked in with the idea, and said he refused to write it until he had access to Taylor Swift.
 With the perseverance of someone of more experience than he actually has, he got to her and broke news in his cover story and wrote beautiful 2,000 word piece.”

 After over three years at Time Magazine, Jack left the job and moved on to work as a full-time Staff Writer at Sports Illustrated.
 He appeared in ‘The Best American Sportswriting’ in 2014 and was awarded the Nellie Bly Cub Reporter in 2015 by the New York Press Club.
 He is a member of The NewsGuild of New York and Communications Workers of America.
 Interestingly, Jack became a two-time Jeopardy!
 Champion in 2018, heading home with a check of nearly $50,000.
-Jack is a longtime-Mets fan and often expresses his dissatisfaction when his favorite baseball team doesn’t yield promising results.
+Jack is a longtime Mets fan and often expresses his dissatisfaction when his favorite baseball team doesn’t yield promising results.

 When asked what he’d be if not a journalist, Jack told New York Guild, “I’d be general manager of the Mets.
 Or a federal prosecutor.
 And I’d bring charges against the Mets for all the harm they’ve inflicted.”
 When he is not reporting, Jack likes to cook, watch sports and read.
 He is also quite active on social media and doesn’t mince words when sharing his opinions on pop culture, politics, and everything in between.
 At present, Jack lives on the Upper West Side of Manhattan, New York, where he serves as an editor and writer covering culture, politics, media, and sports.